The Product Compass

 This extension allows Claude Desktop or Cowork to control your browser and fully impersonate you.
 I’ve used it in Example 6 to generate a wallpaper with Gemini and Nano Banana.

-In its settings, you can approve operations for specific domains, so Claude won’t ask you for permission before taking action.
+You can approve operations for specific domains, so Claude won’t ask you for permission before taking action.

 More: https://claude.com/chrome